Consistency of option prices under bid-ask spreads: Proof of Theorem : -consistency

 \ref{it:NAsing3} If \eqref{eq:NAsing3} fails for $0<i<j$, then we buy the call spread $C^i-C^j$ and get an initial payment.
 Its payoff at maturity is always non-negative.

 If \eqref{eq:NAsing3} fails for $i=0$, then we sell $C^j$ and buy one unit of the stock, which also yields model-independent arbitrage.

-\ref{it:NAsing4} We will show that we cannot find an arbitrage-free model for the given prices, if~\eqref{eq:NAsing4} fails.
-Proposition~\ref{prop:weaksing} states that there is a weak arbitrage opportunity in this case (which entails, according to Definition~\ref{def:wNA}, that there is no model-independent arbitrage).
+\ref{it:NAsing4} We show that we cannot find an arbitrage-free model for the given prices, if~\eqref{eq:NAsing4} fails.
+Later, in Appendix~\ref{app:proof weak}, we will show that there is a weak arbitrage opportunity in this case (which entails, according to Definition~\ref{def:wNA}, that there is no model-independent arbitrage).

 In any model where $\pp(S_1^C > K_j)=0$ we could sell~$C^j$.
-Since this option is never exercised, this yields arbitrage.
+As this option is never exercised, this yields arbitrage.
 If on the other hand $\pp(S_1^C > K_j)>0$ and $i>0$, then we buy the call spread $C^i-C^j$ at zero cost.
 At maturity the probability that the options generate a positive cashflow is positive.
 If $i=0$, then we buy the contract $S-C^j$ instead, and at maturity the liquidation value of the portfolio is given by $\bids_1-(S_1^C-K_j)$, which is positive with positive probability.
 This completes the proof of necessity.

 Now we show that the conditions in Theorem~\ref{thm:single} are sufficient for $\epsilon$-consistency, using Lemma~\ref{lem:overview}.
 We first argue that we may w.l.o.g.\ assume that $\asky_N=\bidy_N=0$.
 Indeed, we could choose